cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/architecture/high_level_architecture/architecture.md

 Both the `Workflow Executor` and the `Task Broker` that appear in the diagram are part of the {{< param product_name >}} Management Worker.

-* The `Workflow Executor` receives workflow execution requests, creates the tasks specified by the workflow, submits the tasks for execution by host agents and the `Task Broker`, and manages workflow state.
+* The `Workflow Executor` receives workflow execution requests, creates the tasks specified by the workflow, submits the tasks for execution by host agents and the `Task Broker`, and manages the workflow state.
-* The `Task Broker` executes API calls to IaaS providers to create deployment resources, and executes other tasks specified in `central_deployment_agent` plugins.
+* The `Task Broker` executes API calls to IaaS providers to create deployment resources and executes other tasks specified in `central_deployment_agent` plugins.

 Note that all the agents (the Management Worker, and agents deployed on application hosts) are using the same implementation.